bekahwebb/bekahwebb.github.io/_posts/2023-09-01-first-post.md

 8   9              Frontier Communications        500-999
 9  10                Nu Skin International        500-999

+This table is already pretty readable, we will just get rid of the numbered column and rename the # of Employees column.

+# Repeat Step 2: Cleaning data
-I did a little cleaning to get rid of the number row and rename the number of employees column
+I did a little cleaning to get rid of the # column and renamed the Number of employees column
 # Rename the 'Employee' column
 df = df.rename(columns={'# of Employees': 'Number of Employees'})
 # Select specific columns